 But with frequent policy updates, tighter employer compliance checks, and recurring public debate about when is the UK care visa ending, it has become essential for applicants to clearly understand how the route works — and what the health and care visa UK requirements actually involve in 2026.
+The care worker route is a specialized immigration pathway designed specifically for health and social care roles, with tailored eligibility criteria and sponsor licence requirements.Before exploring the full list of eligibility rules, documentation standards, and employer obligations, it’s helpful to understand the purpose of the route and how it differs from a typical UK work visa.
+The care worker visa application process is regulated and requires employer sponsorship.

 What the Health and Care Visa UK Is Designed For

 The health and care visa UK pathway is part of the Skilled Worker category, but it is specifically tailored for professionals working in roles that directly support the NHS, an NHS supplier, or the broader UK adult social care sector.
+Only eligible health and social care occupations qualify for this visa, with eligibility determined by a list of eligible jobs and specific occupation codes set by the Home Office.

 Compared to other work routes, this visa offers several advantages: